JWerbrouck/CBA-MIDI-emulator/README.md

 ## Keyboards
 ### C on first row - AZERTY (Belgian)
 Only one keyboard has been mapped: C on the first row, mapped to an AZERTY keyboard.
+Start playing at the first row with characters (forget about the first row (ctrl, alt, space etc.)):

 * w = C
 * s = C#
 * e = D
 * ...

-You are welcome to submit your own mapping, so it can be offered as a choice.
+You are welcome to make your own mapping, so it can be offered as a choice to other users and integrated in a GUI.

 ## To do
 * Make a GUI